-NVIDIA GTX 1650 is one of the latest graphics card from the green team for low-end gamers, which is released as a replacement for the GTX 1050 or GTX 1050 Ti.
+NVIDIA GTX 1650 is one of the latest graphics cards from the green team for low-end gamers, which is released as a replacement for the GTX 1050 or GTX 1050 Ti.
 It comes at a similar price while offering much better performance than both of these 10-series graphics cards.
 The graphics card received a lot of critics from people, as it was supposed to be a competitor of GTX 1060.
-Still, it is a great product for those people who want a graphics card which would provide stable frame rates at 1080p resolution.
-This graphics card, however, cannot provide smooth frame rates in latest AAA titles with ultra settings.
+Still, it is a great product for those people who want a graphics card that would provide stable frame rates at 1080p resolution.
+This graphics card, however, cannot provide smooth frame rates in the latest AAA titles with ultra settings.

-> As for the architecture of the graphics card is concerned, it offers 896 shader processing units along with 56 Texture Mapping Units and 32 Render Output Units.
+As for the architecture of the graphics card is concerned, it offers 896 shader processing units along with 56 Texture Mapping Units and 32 Render Output Units.
 Moreover, it is equipped with 4GB of GDDR5 memory with a 128-bit memory bus and 2000 MHz memory clock.
 Speaking of clocks, the base clock of the graphics card is fixed at 1485 MHz while the boost clock reaches 1665 MHz.
 The real-world clock rates of the graphics card, however, will be close to 1700 MHz mark due to GPU Boost.
 In this article, we will witness some of the best variants of the Nvidia GeForce GTX 1650 that you can buy in 2020.

 - High core clocks out of the box